Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Problem Formulation and Methodology

+\rebuttal{\textbf{Multipath interference}.
+In shallow-water environments, acoustic signals arrive at each hydrophone via not only the direct path but also via reflections from the water surface and the bed.
+These reflected arrivals corrupt the TDOA measurement with a geometry-dependent bias.
+To address this, we employ an image source method, where each reflector is modeled as the mirror image of the true source behind the two considered boundaries: the surface image at $p_s^{(surf)} = [x_s, y_s, -z_s]^T$ and the bed image at $p_s^{(bed)} = [x_s, y_s, -2D-z_s]^T$, where $D$ is the water depth.
+The multipath-corrupted range difference is modeled as:

+Here, $\delta_{surf}$ and $\delta_{bed}$ are the range differences computed from the surface and bed image sources to the two receivers, respectively; $\alpha_{surf}$ and $\alpha_{bed}$ are the corresponding reflection coefficients. $\alpha_{surf}$ is negative due to the phase inversion at the water-air interface, while $\alpha_{bed}$ is positive and material-dependent.}

-The FDOA is estimated by analyzing the phase evolution of the received narrowband signals across an observation window.
-Let $S_1(f)$ and $S_2(f)$ denote the discrete Fourier transforms of the synchronized two channel signals $s_1[n]$ and $s_2[n]$.
-The cross-spectral density is defined as:
+The FDOA measurement is derived from the Doppler shift by estimating the phase evolution of the cross-spectrum between the two channels.
+Let $S_1(f)$ and $S_2(f)$ denote the discrete Fourier transforms of $s_1[n]$ and $s_2[n]$.
+The cross-spectral density is defined as: $S_1(f)\,S_2^*(f) = |S(f)|\,e^{j\phi_{12}(f)}$, where $\phi_{12}(f)$ is the cross-phase spectrum.
+The local phase slope yields the FDOA between the two receivers:

-where $\phi_{12}(f)$ is the cross-phase spectrum.
-For a narrowband tone, the relative Doppler shift is obtained from the linear slope of $\phi_{12}(f)$ with respect to frequency.
-The slope is estimated by: